 It is virtually impossible to perform normal motor skills upon an unstable platform

-TREMOREX restores stabilization and
+STABLEX restores stabilization and

-retrains voluntary movement on a stable platform
+voluntary motor skills are re-adapted to a stable platform

 NEVER!
-It has never happened before TREMOREX!
+It has never happened before STABLEX!

 BACKGROUND

-Drugs are the best-known medical therapy for mitigation of movement disorders.
-However, in addition to disastrous side effects and possible drug dependency issues, they can cause movement disorders.
+- Drugs are the best-known medical therapy for mitigation of movement disorder symptoms.
+However, in addition to disastrous side effects and drug dependency issues, they can cause movement disorders.
 Levodopa and dopamine agonists are known to cause proprioception deficits and drug induced dyskinesia.
 In general, a drug taken to mitigate one symptom is likely to exacerbate other symptoms.
-For example, the same drug, beta blockers, used to suppress essential tremors, is used to limit blood pressure.
+For example, the same drug, beta blockers, used to suppress Essential Tremors, is used to limit blood pressure.
 One cannot treat one without inadvertently treating the other.
-Unintended treatments are called side effects.
-Drugs modulate or attempt to “help” or “substitute” endogenous processes that inadvertently become aberrant or deficit.
-It is not unlike perpetually using a wheelchair to ambulate in lieu of walking.
-Walking gets weaker, atrophies, and forgotten over time.

-Use it or lose it
+Use it or lose it.

+- Physical Therapy centers on exercises, devices, and education that improve a person’s strength, flexibility, range of motion, endurance and coordination, thereby improving a person’s ability to move more safely, confidently, and perform everyday activities.
 Patients are trained to perform challenging maneuvers like Tai Chi, execution of fine motor skills like placing pegs in a pegboard, how to compensate for imbalance, and how to use assistive devices that provide alternatives to normal movement.
 For example, braces, crutches, walkers, and wheelchairs provide functional alternatives to normal walking.
 Handheld or worn devices target specific symptoms like tremor or balance deficits and provide damping or offsetting forces that countervail unintended movement.

 Aberrant environment = Aberrant movement